Clearing prices under margin calls and the short squeeze: Conclusion

 \section{Conclusion}

 In this work we developed a formulation that provides the equilibrium price due to feedback effects of margin calls on short sales.
-In doing so, we found two cutoff levels: (i) $c^*$ fraction of the ADV that needs to be invested into the asset to trigger a margin call and (ii) $s^*$ fraction of the ADV that, if short sold, will trigger a short squeeze and a rapid jump in prices.
-We found, numerically, that recent price movements in several stocks can be attributed to the short squeeze as they have been highly short sold -- above $s^*$ -- and, due to increased retail investment, have likely exceeded $c^*$ in external investments.
-The threshold to achieve a short squeeze $s^*$ is of wider interest as it provides a threshold for which prices can become unstable.
-This threshold would be of particular interest to regulators as the consequences are inherently tied to financial stability as, if $s^*$ is exceeded, short squeezes and price volatility is a natural consequence.
+In doing so, we found two cutoff levels: (i) $C^*$ external capital that needs to be invested into the asset to trigger a margin call and (ii) $S^*$ shares that, if short sold, will trigger a short squeeze and a rapid jump in prices.
+We found, numerically, that recent price movements in several stocks can be attributed to the short squeeze as they have been highly short sold -- above $S^*$ -- and, due to increased retail investment, have likely exceeded $C^*$ in external investments; furthermore, we considered another stock that may be poised for a similar squeeze in the near future.
+The threshold to achieve a short squeeze $S^*$ is of wider interest as it provides a threshold for which prices can become unstable.
+This threshold would be of particular interest to regulators as the consequences are inherently tied to financial stability as, if $S^*$ is exceeded, short squeezes and price volatility is a natural consequence.

 { }